MicrosoftDocs/win32/desktop-src/tablet/structures--wisp-apis.md

 ---
-Description: These structures are used by the Windows Presentation Foundation to implement ink support. ms.assetid: 59d78d11-268e-460f-a889-5147ebde8bfb
+description: These structures are used by the Windows Presentation Foundation to implement ink support. ms.assetid: 59d78d11-268e-460f-a889-5147ebde8bfb
 title: Structures Used by WPF
 ms.topic: article